AguaClara/Textbook/Sedimentation/Sed_Design.rst

 1. Reynolds number calculations of flow through plate settlers prove that there is laminar flow between plate settlers.
 This is important because it allows us to assume that a parabolic velocity profile is established.
 #.
 There is very low head loss between plate settlers so they will not do a good job of helping to achieve uniform flow between the plate settlers.
 #.
 The plate settlers are designed to capture flocs with sedimentation velocities greater than the settle capture velocity.
-AguaClara currently uses :math:`V_c = 0.12` mm/s but this value needs to be further optimized; we would like to know how settled water turbidity changes with capture velocity.
+AguaClara currently uses :math:`v_c = 0.12` mm/s but this value needs to be further optimized; we would like to know how settled water turbidity changes with capture velocity.
 Future work includes choosing a settle capture velocity based on overall plate performance.
 #.
 Plate settler spacing:

    a.
 Plate settler spacing determines the ability of flocs to roll down the incline.